 - Heel area isn’t very snug .
 Though the shoe fits just fine, my entire heel lifts out of the shoe with each plantar flexion.

 - A bit rigid.
-As a consequence of it being a trainer, natural foot mechanics may be a problem esp off terrain.
-This is a personal issue as I’ve been running in 4mm heel drop shoes with very minimal cushioning.
+As a result of it being a trainer, natural foot mechanics may be a problem esp off terrain.
+This is a personal issue as I’ve been running in 4mm heel drop shoes with very little cushioning.

 - Felt a small strain over the quadriceps muscle during some uphill courses, but it went away with as the run pgoressed.

 I’m really impressed with the shoe’s performance thus far, more so since it’s my first Newton shoe.
-Given the higher weightage of positives, I do hope to be able to use these shoes as a long distance trainer leading up to the Standard Chartered Marathon Singapore.
-A follow up review will be in order as soon as I clock further mileage.
+Given the higher percentage of positives, I do hope to be able to use these shoes as a long distance trainer leading up to the Standard Chartered Marathon Singapore.
+A follow-up review will be in order as soon as I clock further mileage.